Mason Ryan: Other media

 Griffiths appeared in the second series of the revived Gladiators television show in 2009, and competed under the name "Goliath".
 When he was working on a television show in Wales about being a wrestler, he was told that producers were looking for new gladiators, and he applied with the encouragement of his trainer, Orig Williams.
 He began filming the first show approximately a month later and had to grow a beard especially for the role.

 Griffiths has appeared on The Paul O'Grady Show.
 Barri Griffiths: Y Reslar, a Welsh language documentary about Griffiths' life in the months before he moved to the United States, aired in September 2010 on S4C.

 In December 2011, Griffiths appeared on the TV documentary Orig, where he was interviewed by Tara Bethan, the daughter of his first trainer Orig Williams.

 Personal life

 Griffiths married American football player Julie Rolfe in 2015.
 They reside in Tampa, Florida.

 Griffiths speaks Welsh fluently.
 He is an avid weightlifter and once set a world record for holding 20 kg (approx. 44 lbs) of weight with his arms straight for just over one minute.
-He often trains with professional bodybuilder and powerlifter Stan Efferding.